Course Director: Training faculty and general members

 Course Description: This core course provides a unified knowledge of the fundamental principles of biochemistry, cell biology, genetics and molecular biology.
 It is designed for all first year

 Course Director: Sukumar Vijayaraghavan, PhD, Graduate Program Director

 students and visiting faculty.
-First year students are required to attend all the seminars and all other students are strongly encouraged to attend on a regular basis.
+First year students are required to attend all the seminars and all other students are strongly encouraged to attend at least ½ of all seminars.
 The GTC monitors the attendance of first year students.
-Final

 Final grade is based upon attendance and participation at these seminars.